elixir-cldr/cldr/README.md

     git submodule update --init data/cldr-*

 2. When CLDR releases new data then the submodules in this repo also need to be updated.
-To update the CDLR data, `git pull` each of the submodules.
+To update the CLDR data, `git pull` each of the submodules.
 For example:

     git submodule -q foreach git pull -q origin master